acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

  -
 - Double Tab, maintain alt-tab opened(Now it's a single tap).
  -
-- Control key can be used after alt-tab and windows will always be on top(no more since one line code).
+- Control key can be used after alt-tab and windows will always be on top(no more since one line code, but whole code about $tab needed to be in double in two separated AHK scripts).
  -
 - Right click after alt-tab cancel the GUI, no more since one line is enough all platforms.
  -